Getting Ready to Work:

 - Q. The clear protective sheet is not coming off easily.
 What should I do?

 - A. If the protective sheet does not come off easily, the emulsion is not dry.
-Put it back into the YUDU machine and press the dry button again (or use a hair dryer set on cool or a house fan to speed up the drying).
+Put it back into the Yudu Screenprinting Machine and press the dry button again (or use a hair dryer set on cool or a house fan to speed up the drying).
 Once the emulsion is completely dry, the clear protective sheet will come off easily.

 - Q. I only have a small image that I want to print; do I need to waste a whole sheet of emulsion?

 - A. No you can cut your emulsion down so that it fits your design area.
 Just be sure to tape off any surrounding screen areas not covered by the emulsion.